 Winter is the perfect time to expand your skills in the kitchen and enjoy the benefits of a home-cooked meal in Rome.

 And, as a bonus, Rome’s hearty pastas are the perfect complement to crisp weather.

 Check out the Christmas decor in front of St. Peter’s Basilica.

 A giant Christmas tree, glistening winter sunlight, and… a gigantic nativity scene carved out of sand?

 The Christmas decor in front of St. Peter’s Basilica may be a bit unexpected in some ways (at least last year–other years sometimes boast more traditional scenes), but it’s definitely worth checking out!

-… And so is the decor in the rest of the city.
+… and the Christmas decor in the rest of Rome, too.

-Rome comes alive with twinkling lights as Christmas nears–head to the Spanish Steps and then head down Via Condotti for a great peek at some of the prettiest Christmas lights in Rome.
+Head to the Spanish Steps and then head down Via Condotti for a great peek at some of the prettiest Christmas lights in Rome.

-Other places to check out for beautiful Christmas decor in Rome (other than St. Peter’s Square listed above) are Via del Corso, Piazza Venezia, Piazza Navona, and the many winding and beautiful small streets of Centro Storico and Trastevere.
+Other places to check out for beautiful Christmas decor in Rome (other than St. Peter’s Square listed above) are Via del Corso, Piazza Venezia, and Piazza Navona.

 Take advantage of lighter traffic and try your hand at driving a Fiat 500 through Rome.